Case Studies / PIXLISE

 PROBLEM

-PIXLISE is complex and inaccessible to most of the world
+PIXLISE was complex and inaccessible to most of the world

 Previously, PIXLISE’s front page contained basic overview information, failing to communicate PIXLISE’s immense potential to fuel science discoveries beyond NASA.